Skip to main content

 MH33D6-R and P8R3C2-R are the identifiers for Apple and Microsoft respectively.
 More information on asset identifiers is in the Tilt Asset IDs section.

-We may override the direct indexing preferences for a client by updating asset_class_settings.
+We may override the direct indexing preferences for an account by updating asset_class_settings.
 For example, we can disable direct indexing for a particular asset class:

 curl --request PATCH \